Warning Signs of an Abusive Husband

 Contents

-Have you ever felt like your marriage doesn't seem normal?
 Perhaps you don’t feel as loved as you think you should be.
-Maybe you feel like there is an imbalance in your relationship.
-Are you self-conscious or worried about the way your husband will treat you when you get together with other people?
-If any of these things ring true then it's possible you're married to an abusive husband.
+Or maybe you feel there’s an imbalance in your relationship.
+Or are you self-conscious or worried about the way your husband treats you in public?
+If one of these rings true, it's possible you have an abusive husband.

-Many women who find themselves married to abusive men don’t even realize what’s happening.
-Most often the relationship doesn’t start out abusive, but changes over time.
-So how can you recognize the signs and stop the abuse?
+Many women who find themselves married to abusive men don’t even realize what they’re experiencing is abuse.
+Typically, the relationship doesn’t start out abusive, but rather changes into one over time.

 Recognizing An Abusive Husband